wouterverweirder/wouterverweirder.github.io/src/content/blog/2023/04/21/css-variables-can-be-slow-in-safari/index.md

 This fixed the problem, and the scroll is now a lot smoother:

 <video src="scroll-regular-style-properties-safari-hq.mp4" controls loop muted playsline autoplay style="width: 100%; height: auto;"></video>

+I'm not sure why this is happening, it looks like the way Safari handles css variable updates is less performant than other browsers...